legendoflilac/100-days-of-code/README.md

-# I've joined the #100DaysOfCode Challenge
+# I completed the #100DaysOfCode Challenge on February 4, 2020

 ## Contents